-For over 50 years we have been helping growers maximizing efficiencies and improving retail appeal with our enormous range of eco-friendly pots/containers and trays etc….
-Today we operate 4 factories in The Netherlands and the UK; each with its own distinctive history.
+The Desch’ history For over 50 years we have been helping growers maximizing efficiencies and improving retail appeal with our enormous range of eco-friendly pots/containers and trays etc. Today we operate 4 factories in The Netherlands plus one in the UK and one in Poland; each with its own distinctive history.

 Our UK history starts in March 1964 as Congleton Plastic Company, where for many years we produced roto-moulding and injection moulded pots.
 Our Mundon UK factory started in October 1968 as Plantpak Ltd and was doing extrusion and thermoforming of trays.
 In 1988 Congleton became Cookson Plastic Products Ltd and in January 1990 the 2 UK companies came together as Cookson Plantpak Ltd. In 1997 the UK plants, together with Cookson polymers, were acquired by SYNBRA and continued trading as Synprodo Plantpak.
 Around 2008 injection moulding was transferred to Mundon, and subsequently Congleton was closed in 2016.
 Since 2014 we invested an enormous amount of money in Mundon, making it a state-of-the-art factory again.